Royal Flint Rifles: French Revolutionary and Napoleonic Wars

 The Treaty of Amiens was signed on 25 March and most of the militia was immediately stood down.
 The Flintshires marched back to be disembodied at Holywell in April.
 The disembodied regimental strength was set at 240 men, and was kept up by use of the ballot.
-However, the Peace of Amiens was shortlived and the regiment was embodied once more at Mold in April 1803 ahead of the resumption of the war in May.
+However, the Peace of Amiens was short-lived and the regiment was embodied once more at Mold in April 1803 ahead of the resumption of the war in May.
 The regiment returned to the Portsmouth defences, with a detachment serving as gunners in the Isle of Wight forts.
 In May 1804 the regiment marched out of Fort Cumberland to Hythe, where a draft of newly balloted men joined.
 The Isle of Wight detachment rejoined in July.

 In April 1804 the regiment was one of 12 Welsh militia regiments awarded the prefix 'Royal'.
 Then in March 1806 it was converted to Light infantry, becoming the Royal Flint Light Infantry Militia.
 Apart from the title, the changes to dress and weaponry were minor, the drums being replaced by bugles and the sergeants' halberds by fusils (light muskets).

-From June 1804 to March 1805 the Royal Flint LI were quartered at Woolwich, with detachments at the newly-built Fort Pitt, Chatham, and at the military depot at Canterbury.
-From March 1805 to March 1806 it was at the Hythe forts, then at the Dungeness until March 1807, the at Fort Pitt until March 1808.
+From June 1804 to March 1805 the Royal Flint LI were quartered at Woolwich, with detachments at the newly built Fort Pitt, Chatham, and at the military depot at Canterbury.
+From March 1805 to March 1806 it was at the Hythe forts on the Kent Coast: during the summer of 1805, when Napoleon was massing his 'Army of England' at Boulogne for a projected invasion, the regiment under Lt-Col Thomas Hanmer was stationed at Fort Twiss, with 219 men in 4 companies, forming part of Maj-Gen Sir John Moore's force.<ref name = Owen66/ Afterwards it was at Dungeness until March 1807, then at Fort Pitt until March 1808.
 It was then at Shorncliffe Camp until September, and Hythe until December.
 In March 1809 it moved to Bexhill-on-Sea, where together with the Royal Merionethshire Light Infantry and the Royal Pembroke Light Infantry it formed a Welsh Brigade.
 The Royal Flint LI and several other Welsh militia regiments volunteered to serve as complete regiments in the Peninsular War, but the offer was declined.
 However, large numbers of individuals transferred to the regulars, and the militia were allowed to send parties home to recruit volunteer replacements 'by beat of drum'.
 In 1812 the Royal Flint LI were converted to Rifles, adopting the green uniforms and Baker rifle of the regular rifle units.